versatica/mediasoup/doc/Rust-crates.md

 # and/or
 npm run release:rust mediasoup-sys X.Y.Z

-# and finally, once the triggered GitHub actions complete, release a new version
+# and finally release a new version of the main mediasoup crate (no need to wait
-# of the main mediasoup crate:
+# for the GitHub Actions runs above to complete):
 npm run release:rust mediasoup X.Y.Z
 ```